Covermount: History

 Audio recordings were distributed in the UK by the use of covermounts in the 1960s by the fortnightly satirical magazine Private Eye though the term "covermount" was not in usage at that time.
 The Private Eye recordings were pressed onto 7" floppy vinyl (known as "flexi-discs" and "flimsies") and mounted on to the front of the magazine.
-The weekly pop music paper NME issued audio recordings of rock music on similar 7" flexi-discs as covermounts in the 1970s.
+The weekly pop music newspaper NME issued audio recordings of rock music on similar 7" flexi-discs as covermounts in the 1970s.

 The covermount practice continued with computer magazines in the early era of home computers.
 In the United Kingdom computer hobbyist magazines began distributing tapes and later floppy disks with their publications.
 These disks included demo and shareware versions of games, applications, computer drivers, operating systems, computer wallpapers and other (usually free) content.
 One of the first covermount games to be added as a covermount was the 1984 The Thompson Twins Adventure.

 Most magazines backed up by large publishers like Linux Format included a covermount CD or DVD with a Linux distribution and other open-source applications.
 The distribution of discs with source programs was also common in programming magazines: while the printed version had the code explained, the disk had the code ready to be compiled without forcing the reader to type the whole listing into the computer by hand.

 In November 2015, The MagPi magazine brought the concept full circle and attached a free Raspberry Pi Zero on the cover, the first full computer to be included as a covermount on a magazine.

 In other places, such as Finland, covermounts on computer magazines never caught on.
 Instead, popular Finnish magazines such as MikroBitti offered subscribers access to an exclusive BBS via modem, and later via the World Wide Web.

 Adding audiovisual media as a covermount has started with music magazines adding covermounts in the form of sampler for promotional uses, using compact cassettes as a storage medium.
 The cassette was in the end replaced by the compact disc.